jpaulm/fbp-etl/src/com/jpaulmorrison/Step12/README.md

      }
 ```

 Here is where things start to get complicated (from the point of view of componentization)...!
-Partial list of things we have to take care of:

-- class named "Book", defined as follows:
+The class involved is named "Book", and is defined as follows:

 ```
 public class Book {